watem-sedem/watem-sedem/docs/input.rst

 **************************

 The 'parcel connectivity forest' expresses the reduction of the upstream area (:math:`A_{pixel}`) at a boundary of a forest.
-It is an integer16 value between 0 and 100.
+It is an integer value between 0 and 100.
 The reduction on the upstream area is applied when the target pixel is of the land cover 'forest' (:ref:`Parcel map value<prcmap>`: -3).